Marcellis/mad-codelabs/docs/level3-example/level3-example.md

 This can be seen in the directory `/res/navigation`.
 This file contains all the definitions of fragments and the related navigation actions.
 The navigation component will parse this file and build a graph for the navigation flow.
 The file has already been generated because the basic activity uses fragments.
 Delete the existing `nav_graph.xml` file and then create a new one.
-In the design view of the `nav_graph.xml` file add a new destination using the `New Destination` button and select `fragment_reminders`.
+In the design view of the `nav_graph.xml` file add a new destination using the `New Destination` button (Frame with green plus sign) and select `fragment_reminders`.
 You will see that a view of the fragments reminders is displayed with a home symbol.
 Now add the other fragment.
 Select the home fragment again and then drag to the `addReminderFragment` to create a navigation between the two.
 The end result looks like the screen below: